 With further increases in precipitation, solitary trees appear in northern Africa, such as Pistacia atlantica in the west and P. mutica in the east, or Juniperus phoenicea.
 The sparse tree stands finally lead over to the hardwoods (ZB IV).

-In California, Artemisia californica occurs in the transition zone along with semishrubby Salvia and Eriogonum species (Polygonaceae).
+In California, Artemisia californica occurs in the transition zone along with semi-shrubby Salvia and Eriogonum species (Polygonaceae).

-In N-Chile, in the transition zone, one finds a dwarf shrub semi-desert with compositae (Haplo-pappus) as well as columnar cacti and puya (large Bromeliacee), after which a savanna with Acacia caven begins: the grass layer is now formed by annual European grasses.
+In NChile, in the transition zone, one finds a dwarf shrub semi-desert with Compositae (Haplopappus) as well as columnar cacti and Puya (large Bromeliaceae), after which a savannah with Acacia caven begins: the grass layer is now formed by annual European grasses.

 In S Africa, the Renoster formation (Renosterbos with Elytropappus rhinocerotis, Asteraceae) can be considered typical of the low rainfall winter rainfall area.